 The Disable_Windowsupdate.exe app is part of Samsung’s ‘software updater’ tool which is designed to keep the latest drivers and apps on Samsung PCs up to date.

-A Samsung support representative told Barker the app existed to prevent the automatic installation of incompatible apps and drivers (via The Next Web).
+The Next Web).
 However, that has the unfortunate side effect of disabling Windows Update completely, even following attempts to re-enable it.

 As Samsung’s software updates tool is only concerned with updating its homebrewed software, this means owners of Samsung PCs, running Windows, are missing out on the multitude of important OS, app and security updates sent forth by Microsoft.